WolfWindOW/prodcon/README.md

 For any other Linux based systems, look it up yourself.

+### How to clone
+In order to clone the repo for use, use this command:
+>gh repo clone WolfWindOW/prodcon

 ### Compilation
 Compilation can be completed by running the following command with the "producer.c" and "consumer.c" files in the working directory.
 >gcc producer.c -pthread -lrt -o producer